 My personality will obviously show up in sessions with you, too.
 I am truly interested in you as a unique human being and the issues you’re facing.
 It is my conviction that all mind states are workable.
 I tend to be thorough in my approach.
 For example, I might research your issue further or consult with colleagues or experts (while preserving confidentiality) to put what we are working on into greater context and understanding.
-My orientation in counseling and psychology is constantly evolving as I read, study and consult.
+My orientation is constantly evolving as I read, study and consult.
 As we work together my understanding of your issues will likely evolve as well.

 It is my sincere wish that you, as my client, can also develop this friendly and curious attitude towards your inner world of thoughts and feelings so that you may explore—without defense—and uncover your personal wisdom.
 I will likely be modeling this orientation for you.
 Part of my job is to hold space and create emotional safety while you and I notice and track what arises during the course of our work.
 Sessions can feel like a walk in the park; we stroll together while commenting on the trees and animals along the way.
 We are open to what’s happening around and within us.

-Master of Arts in Contemplative Psychotherapy, Naropa University
+- Master of Arts in Contemplative Psychotherapy, Naropa University

-Graduate Level Counseling Training, Institute of Transpersonal Psychology
+- Graduate Level Counseling Training, Institute of Transpersonal Psychology

-Master of Science in Accounting, University of Virginia
+- Master of Science in Accounting, University of Virginia

-Bachelor of Arts in Psychology, University of Virginia
+- Bachelor of Arts in Psychology, University of Virginia

-Certified Mindfulness Instructor, through Naropa University
+- Certified Mindfulness Instructor, through Naropa University

-Certified Public Accountant, through the State of Oregon.
+- Certified Public Accountant, through the State of Oregon.
 License is in inactive status.

 Let’s get started